-If a picture is worth a thousand words, Alberta’s inspiring views and breathtaking landscapes will leave you with photographic souvenirs as to last a lifetime.
-From larger than life wildlife, to the ancient glaciers and the legendary turquoise lakes on which they feed — the natural wonders of outdoor Alberta are unlike anywhere else in the world.
+If a picture is worth a thousand words, Alberta’s inspiring views and breathtaking landscapes will leave you with photographic souvenirs to last a lifetime.
+From larger-than-life wildlife, to the ancient glaciers and the legendary turquoise lakes on which they feed — the natural wonders of outdoor Alberta are unlike anywhere else in the world.

 Alberta is the easiest way to see the most majestic glaciers and icefields, some over 100,000 years old.
 The Columbia Icefield is most famously known as the largest mass of non-polar ice in North America at about 200 square miles.
 As the last of the great sheet of ice that once encased most of Canada, it now covers a high plateau between Alberta’s tallest mountain (at 12,293 feet) Mount Columbia and Mount Athabasca.
 At the Athabasca Glacier, the most visited glacier in North America, you can sip melted ice water directly from the ground.
 If you want to hike, the Plain of the Six Glaciers trail is a relatively easy trek that lends itself to the most panoramic views of mountains and, naturally, six glaciers.
 If traveling by car, take a ride down Icefields Parkway, one of the most scenic drives in North America, a highway running 143 miles through the rugged terrain between Lake Louise and the town of Jasper.